 The Tesla Dashcam and the sentry mode requires a USB device to store the videos.
 Only USB devices with the file system FAT32 (Windows) or ext4 (Linux) format can be used in a Tesla.
 Most devices up to 32 GB size have already been formatted with FAT32 by the manufacturer.
 However, larger flash drives are often sold with NTFS format.
 Such devices must be reformatted on the PC/Mac to use them in the vehicle.
 Formatting deletes all data on the device.

-Important: Only Tesla vehicles with at least Autopilot Hardware 2.5 can store videos on the stick.
+Important: Only Tesla vehicles with at least Autopilot Hardware 2.5 can store videos on the USB device.
 The sentry mode also works with AP2.0, but the videos cannot be saved.
 Dashcam is not possible with AP2.0, you need to either upgrade the Autopilot Hardware or get an external Dashcam.
 More details in the overview of the autopilot differences.

-Formatting the USB stick in the car
+Formatting the USB device in the car

 Format the USB device for the Tesla (Windows PC)